Thorium-based nuclear power: History

-Several commercial power-generating reactors were also fueled with thorium-uranium mixed oxides, including Indian Point, Peach Bottom, and Fort St. Vrain.
-Around the same time, the government of the United States built the Molten-Salt Reactor Experiment, a prototype molten salt reactor, using uranium-233 fuel.
+The aqueous homogeneous thorium reactor concept was abandoned by the AEC in the early 1960s in favor of the related molten-salt reactor design.
+The AEC funded the construction of the Molten-Salt Reactor Experiment, a prototype molten salt reactor, using uranium-233 fuel.
 The MSRE reactor, built at Oak Ridge National Laboratory, operated critical for roughly 15,000 hours from 1965 to 1969 (at a power level somewhat under 8 MWth).
 In 1968, Glenn Seaborg, the chairman of the AEC, publicly announced that a ^{233}U-based reactor had been successfully developed and tested.
 For its final year of operation, the reactor was briefly fueled with plutonium fluoride.
 The project's leaders also proposed a test run using plutonium fuel, however this was never carried out due to the project's cancellation.
+In 1969, Seaborg publicly proclaimed that, "...someday the world will have commercial power reactors of both the uranium-plutonium and the thorium-uranium types".

+In 1970, the AEC's Division of Technical Information published a booklet, Thorium and the Third Fuel, as part of its Understanding the Atom educational series aimed at increasing public understanding of nuclear energy.
+The booklet stated that thorium was unlikely to replace uranium-235 or plutonium as the principal reactor fuel, but predicted that several reactors were likely to be developed using it.
+It highlighted the molten-salt breeder reactor as perhaps "...the most exciting of all prospects for using thorium".

 Despite the project's apparent success, the MSRE was shut down in December 1969 due to pressure from Milton Shaw, the director of the AEC's Reactor Development and Testing Division.
 At the time, the US government was heavily interested in breeder reactors to meet the projected need for nuclear fuel.
 Shaw pressured the MSRE team, led by Oak Ridge director Alvin Weinberg, to end the project due to his preference for the other competing breeder design at the time, the liquid metal fast breeder reactor.

 By 1973, due to Shaw's influence, the US government had essentially settled on uranium technology and largely discontinued thorium-related nuclear research.
 The reasons were that uranium-fueled reactors were considered more efficient, the research into uranium was proven and thorium's breeding ratio was thought insufficient to produce enough fuel to support development of a commercial nuclear industry.
 As Moir and Teller later wrote, "The competition came down to a liquid metal fast breeder reactor (LMFBR) on the uranium-plutonium cycle and a thermal reactor on the thorium-^{233}U cycle, the molten salt breeder reactor.
 The LMFBR had a larger breeding rate ... and won the competition."
 In their opinion, the decision to stop development of thorium reactors, at least as a backup option, "was an excusable mistake".
 The government pushed ahead with the LMFBR design with the Clinch River Breeder Reactor Project starting in 1970, however the project encountered substantial political opposition and was finally cancelled in 1983.